 DC SUPER HEROES: MY FIRST BOOK OF GIRL POWER by Julie Merberg

 I’m for Wonder Woman 100%, and I love this board book that empowers all the DC super women.
 With bright and powerful illustrations and simple biographies, this is a must for all the baby heroines out there.
 Marian loved this book from 6-9 months.
 I don’t know why that time period, but it was one of the first books where she could turn the pages.
-It must be something about the design that enables easy page turning.
+It must be something about the design that enables easy page-turning.
 I’m sure she’ll return to it again as an older toddler.

 Baby Feminists by Libby Babbott-Klein, illustrated by Jessica Walker

 Another book Marian and Tilly have book clubbed!
 This is the only board book on this list that’s also a lift-the-flap.
 The flaps are really clever because each flap is a cutout containing an image from under the flap as well.
 For example, an image of an adult Ruth Bader Ginsberg with her glasses and gavel reveals a baby RBG with the same glasses and gavel.
 So cute!
-And another wonderful collection of mini biographies.
+And another wonderful collection of mini-biographies.

 I Like Myself! by Karen Beaumont, illustrated by David Catrow

 A celebration of self-love, I Like Myself is silly and empowering, serious and fun.
 The illustrations are whimsical and bold, and the text a joy to read.
-We have the extra large board book, but I’ve also seen a tiny board book version at work.
-This is a great one to grow with a baby, because there’s also a picture book version for when they’re in elementary school.
+We have the extra-large board book, but I’ve also seen a tiny board book version at work.
+This is a great one to grow with a baby because there’s also a picture book version for when they’re in elementary school.

 ABC What Can She Be? by Jessie Ford

 Marian and I haven’t read this yet, but I’ve flipped through some pages online, and we need it for our library!
 Each letter of the alphabet matches up with a corresponding job for a little girl to aspire to, which is all the jobs, of course.
-We own a couple other books by Jessie Ford that are gorgeous, such as Mrs. Peanuckle’s Bird Alphabet (I’m a birder).
+We own a couple of other books by Jessie Ford that are gorgeous, such as Mrs. Peanuckle’s Bird Alphabet (I’m a birder).
 So I can recommend the artist in general!